 Bernstein Conference 2015: Call for Abstracts

 Heidelberg, September 14 - 17, 2015

-The National Bernstein Network Computational Neuroscience invites proposals for Satellite Workshops directly preceding the Bernstein Conference 2015 in Heidelberg
+The National Bernstein Network Computational Neuroscience invites the submission of abstracts for poster presentations at the Bernstein Conference 2015.

 Advanced Scientific Programming in Python